• Home

 Colorful art website.
 Photo by DESIGNECOLOGIST on Unsplash

-Routinely I must visit hundreds of artists' websites each week while judging/curating an exhibition, considering accepting a new client, or giving a consultation.
+Routinely I visit hundreds of artists' websites each week while judging/curating an exhibition, writing an Art Review for an artist, or preparing my notes for an upcoming consultation.
 My initial reactions range from "WOW" -- what a joy to view this wonderful website -- to "OW" this hurts me to see that the artist is harming themselves and their art career.
-As you read this article please take an … [Read more...]
+As you read this … [Read more...]

 Problems With Free Art and Discount Prices